A Worldwide Knowledge Deficit

 - Surveys such as the Ipsos MORI one quoted here reveal all kinds of myths.
 For example, 15 percent of people in the U.K. believe the European Union has issued a regulation on how much cleavage barmaids are allowed to show.
 It hasn’t.

 - There’s another widely held belief (24 percent) that Eurocrats have banned bananas that are “too bendy.”
 It’s completely untrue but that didn’t stop pro-Brexit campaigner, and now prime minister, Boris Johnson from spreading the misinformation.

 - After Mexico, the next five most ignorant countries are, in order, India, Brazil, Peru, New Zealand, and Colombia.

-- After South Korea, the next five least ignorant countries are, in order, Ireland, Poland, China, United States, and Sweden.
+- After Sweden, the next five least ignorant countries are, in order, Germany, South Korea, Japan, and the United Kingdom.

 - “Statistical thinking will one day be as necessary for efficient citizenship as the ability to read or write.”
 H.G.
 Wells.
 Not yet Herbert George; not yet.